Flying Colors (Trooper album)

 Flying Colours is the fifth studio album by the Canadian rock band Trooper, released in 1979.
 The album contained the hits "3 Dressed Up as a Nine", "Good Clean Fun" and "Janine", the latter of which became the band's highest charting single in their career history.
 The album would reach platinum certification in Canada.
 The album cover design was by James O'Mara and David Sharpe.
+Trooper supported the album with a Canadian tour.

 Track listing

 All songs by McGuire/Smith except where noted.